dpretet/svut/README.md

     `FAIL_IF(q);

 Here is a basic unit test checking if the FFD output is 0 after reset.
+Once called `svutRun` in your shell, you should see something similar:

+    INFO:     Testsuite execution started

+    INFO:     [100] Start TEST_IF_RESET_IS_APPLIED_WELL
+    INFO:     [100] Test finished
+    SUCCESS:  [100] Test successful

+    INFO:     Testsuite execution finished @ 100

+          -> STATUS:    1 /    1 test(s) passed

+Now you know the basics of SVUT.
+The \*_unit_test.sv provides prototypes of available macros.
-You can play around to test SVUT macros.
+Try them and play around to test SVUT.
+You can find these files into the example folder.
+A simple makefile.example is present at the root level of this repo to launch the flow.
+It contains two targets, `make test` and `make gui`.
 Enjoy!

 ## External tools